-Design of an autopilot by displacement & rate feedback is explained with an example of a pitch attitude hold auto pilot of a transport aircraft.

-This design reference the reference pitch angle is compared with the actual pith angle measured by the pitch gyro to produce an error signal to activate the control surface actuator to deflect the control surface.
-Movement of the control surface causes the aircraft to achieve a new pitch orientation, which is feedback to close trial-and-error procedure:
+- Design of an autopilot by displacement & rate feedback is explained with an example of a pitch attitude hold auto pilot of a transport aircraft. - This design reference the reference pitch angle is compared with the actual pith angle measured by the pitch gyro to produce an error signal to activate the control surface actuator to deflect the control surface. - Movement of the control surface causes the aircraft to achieve a new pitch orientation, which is feedback to close the loop. - To design the control system for this auto pilot we need the transfer function of each component.